Compare any two graphics cards:

 OpenGL Version OpenGL 4.5 OpenGL 4.3

-Memory Bandwidth: Memory bandwidth is the max amount of information (counted in megabytes per second) that can be moved past the external memory interface within a second.
-The number is calculated by multiplying the card's bus width by its memory clock speed.
-If it uses DDR memory, it should be multiplied by 2 once again.
+Memory Bandwidth: Memory bandwidth is the max amount of information (in units of MB per second) that can be transported over the external memory interface in one second.
+It is calculated by multiplying the interface width by its memory speed.
+If the card has DDR type RAM, it must be multiplied by 2 once again.
 If it uses DDR5, multiply by 4 instead.
-The higher the card's memory bandwidth, the better the card will be in general.
-It especially helps with AA, High Dynamic Range and high resolutions.
+The better the bandwidth is, the faster the card will be in general.
+It especially helps with anti-aliasing, High Dynamic Range and high resolutions.

-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be applied in one second.
-This figure is calculated by multiplying the total texture units by the core speed of the chip.
-The better this number, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied in a second.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that are applied in one second.
+This number is worked out by multiplying the total number of texture units by the core speed of the chip.
+The better this number, the better the card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed per second.

-Pixel Rate: Pixel rate is the most pixels the video card could possibly write to its local memory in a second - measured in millions of pixels per second.
-The number is calculated by multiplying the amount of Render Output Units by the the core clock speed.
+Pixel Rate: Pixel rate is the maximum number of pixels that the graphics chip can possibly write to its local memory in one second - measured in millions of pixels per second.
+The figure is calculated by multiplying the amount of ROPs by the clock speed of the card.
 ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for outputting the pixels (image) to the screen.
-The actual pixel fill rate is also dependant on lots of other factors, especially the memory bandwidth - the lower the memory bandwidth is, the lower the potential to reach the maximum fill rate.
+The actual pixel rate also depends on lots of other factors, most notably the memory bandwidth - the lower the memory bandwidth is, the lower the potential to reach the maximum fill rate.

 Display Prices